tombee/conductor/docs/faq.md

 ### Can I use environment variables in workflows?

-Yes, through workflow inputs with default values from environment variables, or by using the shell connector:
+Yes, through workflow inputs with default values from environment variables, or by using the shell action:

 ```conductor
 # Method 1: Environment variable as input default